 The young are born with upper incisors and their eyes closed.
 They weigh around 34g.
 They become adults at about 80 days old, with females weighing around 580g and males around 650g.

-The black-footed tree-rat is considered vulnerable in the Northern Territory (NT).
+The black-footed tree-rat is considered vulnerable in the NT.
 If you see this species, report it to Parks and Wildlife immediately.

 Black-footed tree-rats should be kept in a quiet, secure spot away from family pets and loud noise.
 This includes general household noise, traffic, domestic animals and construction.

 House unfurred young tree-rats in a lined, insulated enclosure with a heat source.
 As they grow, they’ll need a larger enclosure to climb in and forage.

 Tree-rats wean at around 42 days old, when they weigh about 400g.
 Once weaned, they can be housed in an outdoor wire-mesh enclosure.
 Adults should be housed separately, unless it is a mother with young.

 The enclosure should do all of the following: